The Oppenheimer Memorial Trust

 Awards for Sabbatical Study – These are intended to support scholarship at public Higher Education Institutions in South Africa and are specifically aimed at full-time academics with a proven record of teaching and research excellence.

-Funding – The Trust does not consider uninvited or unsolicited applications and does not fund i.a. capital projects, conferences, short courses, workshops, seminars, films, individual schools and ECD centres, organisations that do not carry out public benefit activities and projects outside of South Africa.
+Funding – The Trust does not consider uninvited or unsolicited applications and does not fund i.a. capital projects, conferences, short courses, workshops, seminars, films, individual schools and ECD centres, projects outside of South Africa and organisations that do not carry out public benefit activities.